 We grant long-term incentive awards and we establish a target payout at the beginning of each performance period.
-The actual payout at the end of the performance period is calculated based upon our achievement of revenue and operating profit growth targets.
+The actual payout at the end of the performance period is calculated based upon our achievement of such targets.
 Payouts are made in cash and restricted stock units.
 Upon vesting of the restricted stock units, we have the discretion to settle the restricted stock units in cash or stock.